stepgazaille/mmr/README.md

 ```

-## Test corpus
+## Developpement corpus
-A small corpus built using articles from [The Guardian](https://www.theguardian.com/international) is provided for development and testing.
+A developpement corpus built using articles from [The Guardian](https://www.theguardian.com/international) is provided for development and testing.

 ## References